 With every investigation, the burden is on Wayne State, not on the parties, to gather sufficient evidence to reach a fair, impartial determination as to whether sexual misconduct has occurred and, if so, where a hostile environment has been created that must be redressed.
-Wayne State will make every effort to ensure that there are no actual or perceived conflicts of interest and biases for or against any party who is leading the investigation, that institutional interests do not interfere with the impartiality of the investigation, and that sex or gender-based stereotypes or generalizations will not be used.
+Wayne State will make every effort to ensure that there are no actual or perceived conflicts of interest and biases for or against any party, that institutional interests do not interfere with the impartiality of the investigation, and that sex or genderbased stereotypes or generalizations will not be used.
 The university uses a "preponderance of the evidence" standard in Title IX proceedings, meaning that the evidence shows it is more probable than not that the alleged misconduct occurred.